 + PRO: Proximity to warmer climates

 If you get a bit frazzled with the near-constant drizzle in Dublin, you can often opt to spend a few weeks of the particularly wet winters in warmer locales; Spain is especially popular among the Irish.
-Ireland's relative proximity to warmer European countries makes the option of a warm holiday exceedingly accessible.
+Ireland's proximity to warmer European countries makes a warm holiday exceedingly accessible.

 Healthcare in Dublin